prabin-acharya/journey/README.md

 - I tried implementing redux but found it too complex.
 I was just starting with react and just got overwhelmed so decided to understand React a little better first .

 ## If I had more time I would change this
 - Improve authentication: Currently, the app stores JWT tokens in local Storage for authentication which is not totally secure.
-Add Log Out.
 - Make the Add Page/Edit Page form more intuitive, where you can just start typing and the page will be saved automatically.
 Remove edit Page.
 - Add tests: Testing is an essential part of production applications.
 Cover the essential features of the app with tests.